 This doctor kit is great for little ones because it has all the basic doctor equipment, and it is mostly made from wood.
 The stethoscope is a plastic piece, but the ointment bottle, thermometer, medicine bottle, are all wood.
 The caps even screw on and off of the bottles for great fine motor practice.
-I personally didn’t feel very comfortable giving my son the pretend wooden pills that came with the set, so I removed those before giving it to him.
-A doctor’s kit can also double as a vet kit for any stuffed animal pets you have in your home!
+I personally didn’t feel comfortable giving my son the pretend wooden pills that came with the set, so I removed those before giving it to him.
+A doctor’s kit can also serve double duty as a vet kit for any stuffed animal pets your child has!

 6. Football, soccer ball, and/or basketball

-Creating and playing with playdough is a fun and absorbing activity when your child is three!
-These wood playdough toys are a sturdier and more eco-friendly alternative to the plastic ones.
-Your preschooler will be able to create a variety of shapes and textures with these tools.
-If they’re anything like my little boy, some homemade playdough and these tools will keep them occupied for a long time!
+Creating and playing with playdough is a fun and engrossing activity when you are three!
+These wooden playdough toys are a sturdier and more eco-friendly alternative to the plastic ones.
+Your preschooler will love creating a variety of shapes and textures with these tools.
+I also added a few cookie cutters, and now have the ultimate zero waste play dough set!
+If your child is anything like my little boy, some homemade playdough and this set will keep him or her occupied for a long time!

 Three-year-olds love to create artwork!
 An easel gives kids a designated place they can go to be creative on paper, with chalk, crayons, or paint!
 The sky’s the limit!
-An art smock and some art supplies would be perfect accessories to give along with this awesome gift.
+An art smock and some art supplies are perfect accessories to give along with this awesome gift.

 Beginning around age three, pretend and make-believe start to get really fun!
 A three-year-old’s imagination can run wild and allow them to act out many far-fetched (and entertaining) scenarios.
 Dressing up as real people, like doctors, firefighters, construction workers, and astronauts, as well as make-believe characters like fairies, superheroes, princes, and princesses, helps them develop these awesome imaginations.
 My 3-year-old son’s favorite dress-up outfits are currently a firefighter, doctor, and construction worker…oh, and Super Otis!